Consensys/eth-lightwallet/README.md

 var password = prompt('Enter password for encryption', 'password');
 var salt = lightwallet.keystore.generateSalt(); // You can also provide your own salt.

-// If you do not provide a salt, it defaults to 'lightwalletSalt' for backwards-compatibility. lightwallet.keystore.deriveKeyFromPassword(password, salt, function (err, pwDerivedKey) {
+lightwallet.keystore.deriveKeyFromPassword(password, salt, function (err, pwDerivedKey) {

 // This is the default recommended hdPathString value.